SoumilRathi/sentient/README.md

 # Sentient (WIP)

+This repository is no longer maintained.
+All updates to this project are made on private repos.

 ## Description

 Sentient is a cognitive personal assistant.
 It has a backend architecture based on a new agentic framework, and a chat interface that allows users to seamlessly interact with it.